minio/docs/source/reference/minio-mc/mc-mb.rst

       Buckets created without object locking cannot use :ref:`Bucket Lifecycle Management <minio-lifecycle-management>` or
       :ref:`Bucket Object Locking <minio-object-locking>` functionality.

+.. mc-cmd:: --with-versioning
+   :optional:

+   Enables :ref:`object versioning <minio-bucket-versioning>` on the new bucket.

+   Versioning is required for :ref:`bucket replication <minio-bucket-replication>` or :ref:`site replication <minio-site-replication-overview>`.
+   Versioning does not imply or require object locking.

 Global Flags
 ~~~~~~~~~~~~